CAT / new pets

 Tips for safe travels with your feline friend, from a PetSmart expert.

-Traveling with a nervous cat isn’t easy.
-Preparation and planning ahead can help make a trip more successful, whether you’re headed across town or across the country.
+Traveling with a cat isn’t easy.
+Whether you’re headed across town or across the country, take time to prepare and plan ahead.

 At least 10 days before the trip: